seliyos/sp25-n320-field-trip/README.md

 ### Design Choices

 - **Inspiration**: The visual design of the website will be inspired by earthy, natural colors and textures from Native American art.
+- I’m referencing museum sites like the https://americanindian.si.edu/
 - **Color Palette**:
   - Earth brown: background
   - Clay red and muted orange: for highlights and interactive buttons